Mandaluyong Metro Manila, Philippines Travel Guide

 The most significant historical site within Mandaluyong, showing its role in recent Philippine political history.
 Its modern architecture holds symbolic rather than ancient value.

-Churches such As san Felipe Neri Parish Church offer insights into local religious life and architecture within the community.
+Churches like San Felipe Neri Parish Church offer insights into area religious life and architecture within the community.

 For historical districts with colonial architecture, a visit to Intramuros in Manila has a unique experience, easily reachable from Mandaluyong.